Calc Results by Python

 Installation

-3. Type python -m pip install Python name of the library on the command line to install the missing Python library.
+3. Execute the python -m pip install xxx command (xxx is the name of the Python library) in the Windows PowerShell window to download and install the corresponding Python library.

 Usage Instructions